 Joss Whedon had earlier been considered to direct X-Men (2000) in the 1990s.
 A big fan of the X-Men, he even wrote a script, from which only two lines made it into the film.
 He wrote the story "Gifted" for "Astonishing X-Men", which became the basis for X-Men: The Last Stand (2006).

-(at around 53 mins) According to Joss Whedon's commentary, Bruce Banner's saying of Loki, "You can smell crazy on him", was a set-up for when the Hulk faces off against Loki in Stark Tower.
-Originally, Loki was going to make multiple versions of himself, and the only way the Hulk was going to discern where Loki was, was to smell them.
+(At around fifty-three minutes) According to Joss Whedon's commentary, Bruce Banner's saying of Loki, "You can smell crazy on him" was a set-up for when the Hulk faces off against Loki in Stark Tower.
+Originally, Loki was going to make multiple versions of himself and the only way the Hulk was going to discern where Loki was, was to smell them.
 Only the real Loki would have a scent.

 Tony Stark casually refers to three of the other main characters, Loki, Thor, and Hawkeye, as either movie characters, or movie titles.
 He calls Loki "Reindeer Games", Thor "Point Break", and Hawkeye "Legolas".